beakerandjake/advent-of-code-runner/README.md

 The authentication token is stored in a advent of code cookie.
 Navigate to [advent of code](https://adventofcode.com/), and sign in to your account.
 Once signed in open up your browsers development tools, find the cookies for adventofcode.com and copy the value of the "session" cookie.
 - [Firefox help](https://firefox-source-docs.mozilla.org/devtools-user/storage_inspector/index.html)
 - [Chrome help](https://developer.chrome.com/docs/devtools/storage/cookies/)

+## Post Installation
+Once run the `init` command you are ready to start solving the puzzles.
+Navigate to `src/` folder and open up `day_01.js`.
+Navigate to the `levelOne` function and add your code.
+Run the `autosolve` or `solve` command to see what answer your code returns, if you're happy with the answer run the `submit` or `autosubmit` command to see if you got the right answer.

 ## Usage